-For students in both programs: Small groups (7-10 students) are assigned to one voice teacher for the duration of the intensive.
-Several times during the week, the teacher will meet outside of private lesson times with the whole group in an informal master class, as an opportunity for students to see other students in the learning process, reinforcing key concepts, and receiving a chance to ask questions and learn from their colleagues.
+For students in both programmes: Small groups (7-10 students) are assigned to one voice teacher for the duration of the intensive.
+Several times during the week, the teacher will meet outside of private lesson times with the whole group in an informal master class setting.
+This offers an opportunity for students to observe their peers in the learning process, which reinforces key concepts, and provides students with a chance to ask questions and learn from their colleagues.

 Alexander Group Class

 For students in both programmes: Learn how to let the right thing do itself.
 Learning through conscious awareness about how we think about our singing and what we are doing with our thoughts and bodies, both unconscious and conscious, to compromise healthy coordination needed for artistry, efficiency, ease, poise, and freedom.
 Alexander Technique learning involves techniques to stop the habitual patterns that keep us from making change, while calming the nervous system so that it is in the best state of learning and performing.
 Some techniques include Constructive Rest and Inhibition (not doing your habit) and learning about how the relationship of our head to our neck and back is primary for full functioning.